-As you are no doubt aware, June is International Pride month.
-This year marks the 50th anniversary of the first Pride celebration in New York City.
-Pride month is a time to celebrate LGBTQ+ equality and to challenge discrimination.
+As you are no doubt aware, June is International Pride month – a time to celebrate LGBTQ+ equality and to challenge discrimination.
 It’s a time to acknowledge the LGBTQ+ community, reflect on how far gay rights have come and to join together in friendship.

 At The Conservation Volunteers (TCV), we fully support an inclusive environment and more and more, we will work proactively to bring together people from a diverse range of backgrounds.
 Indeed, Pride is an opportunity to celebrate each other, our similarities, and our differences.